- Impressive performance

 In terms of standard features, both the M4 coupe and convertible are outfitted about the same.
 They include power-adjustable front sports seats, leather upholstery, 19-inch alloy wheels, and BMW’s iDrive infotainment system that’s been upgraded to a new, more user-friendly software for 2018.

 Individual options have been pared slightly this year into two major packages.
 The Competition Package includes a 19-hp boost, 20-inch alloy wheels, an adaptive suspension, a sharper steering setup, and some revisions to the limited-slip rear differential.
-It’s not quite a Jekyll and Hyde situation, but the Competition Package does endow the M4 with more handling tenacity.
+It’s not quite a Jekyll-and-Hyde situation, but the Competition Package endows the M4 with more handling tenacity.